By Kate Hughes

 The orientation of the papillae on a cat’s tongue is a double-edged sword.
 “Cats’ tongues are optimized for hunting,” Freeman describes.
 “When they catch prey, the papillae literally help cats strip flesh from bones, extracting the maximum amount of nutrition from their catch, and direct it to the back of the mouth.”
 But these barbs can also trap items that cats shouldn’t be eating.
 “If a cat is playing with something like string or a rubber band and puts it in her mouth, those papillae direct it right to the back of the throat,” Freeman says.
 “This can lead to issues like getting a piece of string wrapped around the tongue or even stuck in the throat.”

 Papillae have other uses beyond eating—they’re also used extensively for grooming.
-“Papillae help cats pick dirt and debris out of their fur while straightening and neatening everything out,” says Dr. Ryane E. Englar, assistant professor and clinical education coordinator at the University of Kansas College of Veterinary Medicine in Lawrence, Kansas.
+“Papillae help cats pick dirt and debris out of their fur while straightening and neatening everything out,” says Dr. Ryane E. Englar, assistant professor and clinical education coordinator at Kansas State University in Manhattan, Kansas.
 “It’s a very effective method of keeping clean, which is good because cats are very fastidious about their personal hygiene and grooming.”

 The roughness of cats’ tongues is extremely important for kittens, especially when they’re young, Englar notes.
 “When kittens are born, they’re blind and deaf, so touch is a very important sense.
 The roughness of their mothers’ tongues and the intimacy of the grooming process helps them bond with their mom before they can even see her.”
 Englar adds that very young kittens need to be stimulated to urinate and defecate, and the papillae on the mother’s tongue are of great assistance on that front.
 “It’s not a light touch.
 It’s very vigorous.
 This is so important because without this stimulation, the kittens won’t evacuate.”